taldatech/soft-intro-vae-web/index.md

 2. Aviv Gabbay and Yedid Hoshen.
 Demystifying inter-class disentanglement.
 In International Conference on Learning Representations, 2019.
 3. Eric  Nalisnick,  Akihiro  Matsukawa,  Yee  Whye  Teh,  Di-lan Gorur,  and Balaji Lakshminarayanan.
 Do deep generative models know what they don’t know?.
 In International Conference on Learning Representations, 2019.
 4. Stanislav Pidhorskyi, Donald A. Adjeroh, and Gianfranco Doretto.
 Adversarial Latent Autoencoders.
 In Proceedings of the IEEE Computer Society Conference on Computer Vision and Pattern Recognition (CVPR), 2020.
+5. Qi, Charles R., et al. Pointnet: Deep learning on point sets for 3d classification and segmentation.
+Proceedings of the IEEE conference on computer vision and pattern recognition.
+2017.